bernardgregorio/MERN-task-manager/README.md

 - Database Seeding:

-  - Prepopulate the database with sample tasks, todos, and team members.
+  - The database can be prepopulated with sample tasks, todos, and team members for testing and initial setup.
+  - To seed the database, follow these steps:
+    1. Navigate to the backend directory in your terminal:
+       ```bash
+       cd backend
+       ```
+    2. Run the seed script using Node.js:
+       ```bash
+       node seed/index.js
+       ```
-  - Seed script for initial setup and testing.
+  - This will populate the database with predefined sample data, ensuring a ready-to-use environment for development and testing.

 ## Public